uzerapp/uzerapp.github.io/README.md

 # Code

 This project has two branches with all of them using Javascript (JQuery Plugins) in addition to HTML5 and CSS3.
-The three branches are: Master and Fullpage.
+The two branches are: Master and Fullpage.

 # Terms & Conditions of Use